blobaa/bba-did-method-specification/docs/markdown/spec.md

 4. get the *delegation acceptance* DID attestation that has been created in the DID controller update process
 5. treat the new account as the current account
 6. check if the DID attestation state is active
-7. retrieve the DID attestations that has been set after the current DID attestation
+7. retrieve the DID attestations that have been set after the current DID attestation
 8. sort the found DID attestations from the oldest (closest to the current attestation) to the newest
 9. loop over the DID attestations sorted in step 8.
     1. treat the found attestation as the current attestation